Skip to main content

 3.12 Exceptions

-Subject to applicable federal and state law and regulations (e.g., requirements of FLSA, Immigration Reform and Control Act of 1986, etc.), the HR Director is authorized to approve reasonable exceptions to this policy or, refer the request to the President’s Council.
+Subject to applicable federal and state law and regulations (e.g., requirements of FLSA, Immigration Reform and Control Act of 1986, etc.), the HR director is authorized to approve reasonable exceptions to this policy or, refer the request to the President’s Council.

 4. RELATED POLICIES AND PROCEDURES